moclojer/jedis/README.md

 [![codecov](https://codecov.io/gh/redis/jedis/branch/master/graph/badge.svg?token=pAstxAAjYo)](https://codecov.io/gh/redis/jedis)
 [![Discord](https://img.shields.io/discord/697882427875393627?style=flat-square)](https://discord.gg/redis)

+> [!IMPORTANT]
+> This fork is an internal for clj-rq that has `-parameters` build arg enabled by default.

+Build it with `make mvn-package-no-tests`.

 ## What is Jedis?

 Jedis is a Java client for [Redis](https://github.com/redis/redis "Redis") designed for performance and ease of use.